David Gordon Scott: Liberative justice

-Scott explored the notion of Liberative Justice in his first book Heavenly Confinement? which was a published version of his 1996 MA thesis.
+Scott explored the notion of Liberative Justice in his first book Heavenly Confinement?, which was a published version of his 1996 MA thesis.
 In his 2016 book Emancipatory Politics and Praxis, Scott defines liberative justice as a form of subversive praxis that requires direct engagement in the struggle for freedom from domination.
 His own engagement in emancipatory praxis includes numerous anti-prison and anti-capitalist direct actions, campaigns, and protests since the mid-1990s.
-Scott also led the campaign for bicentennial commemorations of the 1826 weavers uprising.
-He argues the weavers uprising was a struggle for liberative justice motivated by a desire for a dignified life.
+Scott also led the campaign for bicentennial commemorations of the 1826 weavers' uprising.
+He argues that the weavers' uprising was a struggle for liberative justice motivated by a desire for a dignified life.
 However, the nineteenth century protestors were criminalised, excessively punished, and regarded as being irrationally fearful of industrialisation.
-Further, the state killings of at least six protestors at the Chatterton Massacre, 26 April 1826 and other deaths of protestors and bystanders during the uprising or directly arising from it, were for a long time largely forgotten.
+Further, the state killings of at least six protestors at the Chatterton Massacre on 26 April 1826, and other deaths of protestors and bystanders during the uprising or directly arising from it, were for a long time largely forgotten.
 He refers to this as an example of epistemic injustice.

-Scott referred to the mass deaths from starvation and related illnesses following the weavers uprising as social murder and the limited understandings of their suffering and struggle for liberative justice as a form of epistemic injustice.
+Scott referred to the mass deaths from starvation and related illnesses following the weavers' uprising as social murder and the limited understandings of their suffering and struggle for liberative justice as a form of epistemic injustice.
 Scott has applied the concepts of social death, legal murder and social murder to other state and state-corporate harms as a means of shaming the state; promoting reparations, redress, and repair for victims of injustice; and encouraging better material conditions and human flourishing for all in the future.
 In Emancipatory Politics and Praxis, he maintained that socialists must avoid the temptation to utilise the penal law in response to the harms of power: liberative justice can never be achieved through punishment and making power answerable must be achieved through democratic and non-penal means.